San Francisco · blog

 Screen Printing vs DTF vs Embroidery (San Francisco)

-Screen printing, DTF, embroidery, and a hat bar all work on site at San Francisco events - they just shine in different situations.
-Here is how to choose.
+DTF, embroidery, a hat bar, and live screen printing all run on site at San Francisco events - each one just earns its spot in a different moment.
+Here is how to read the room and pick.

 Live screen printing

 The classic.
 Real presses, real ink, pulled in front of guests.
-It is the most efficient option for high volume and bold one- to three-color designs - ideal for busy tech product launches.
+It is the most efficient call for high volume and bold one- to three-color artwork - the workhorse when a conference floor wants hundreds of shirts moving fast.
 See live screen printing.

-Rule of thumb: volume → screen printing; full color or small runs → DTF; premium gift → embroidery or hat bar.
+Rule of thumb: full color or small runs → DTF; premium gift → embroidery or hat bar; sheer volume → screen printing.
 Most San Francisco events run one core station plus one upgrade.

 Still deciding?
 Read screen printing vs DTF or send your event details and we will recommend a mix.